 Stay for the day and soak up the atmosphere in the evening as the firework spectacular takes place over the sea!

 Come to Thorpeness Meare for this sailing spectacular for children and grown-ups alike on Friday 25th August 2017.

 The Meare opened in June 1913 and the first impromptu Regatta took place on the August Bank Holiday.
 The annual tradition continues with sailing events including canoeing and kayaking for children under sixteen years of age.

 Don't miss the celebration of the summer and enjoy a live band plus BBQ and paella pans.
 Sit in the beautiful Meare gardens for front row seats to the magical lit boat parade at dusk and fireworks at 9pm.

 6. Lowestoft Summer Festival

-The Lowestoft Summer Festival is back and bigger than ever!
-Spread over three weekends in July, the 2016 festival will feature a range of sports, activities and entertainment for all ages to enjoy.
+The Lowestoft Summer Festival 2017 will be bigger than ever!
+Taking place on 22nd 23rd July, the festival will feature a range of activities and entertainment for all ages to enjoy.
 And it's all free!

 7. Suffolk Summer Theatre

 Suffolk Summer Theatre offer professional summer repertory theatre here on the Suffolk Coast.
 With a broad mixture of comedies, thrillers and family drama including: